c1008h/Professional-README-Generator/README.md

 ### Usage
 Type `node index.js` into the terminal to run this app.
 Once the app has started, user will be prompted with a handful of questions to answer.
 When the questionare is completely filled out, the README.md file will be updated with the user's input.
 From there, users can copy and paste into whatever README.md file they desire.

+Fun fact, the samplereadme.md was created using this generator.

 ## Contribution
 Feel free to fork my repo and use it as your README generator.